doingandlearning/astro-blog/src/content/posts/astro-migration.md

 I'm not finished with this migration but don't plan on writing more content on my existing blog.
 Things that need to be handled before I move permanently:

-- [ ] Newsletter sign up (this involves some SSR which I haven't had a chance to look into fully yet)
+- [x] Newsletter sign up (this involves some SSR which I haven't had a chance to look into fully yet)
 - [ ] Main landing pages
 - [ ] Course specs

 I'll add other things to this list and check it off as I go.
 But I'm excited to write in Markdown again and see the changes happening so quickly.

+Update: I think that some of this might become an endless blocker.
+Considering just launching and iterating from there.